Vlastimil Klíma

-Vlastimil Klíma (born 19 February 1957 in Benešov) is a cryptographer, computer security expert, and white hat hacker.
+Vlastimil Klíma (born 19 February 1957 in Benešov) is a cryptographer, computer security expert, white hat hacker and court expert in the field of computer technology.

+Klíma received his doctorate from the Faculty of Mathematics and Physics at Charles University in 1984.

 As an academic, he taught Applied Cryptography at the Faculty of Mathematics and Physics at Charles University in Prague.
-He is the author of several works in the field of cryptographic hash functions and digital signatures.
-Klíma received his doctorate from the Faculty of Mathematics and Physics at Charles University in 1984.

 Klíma is the former Head of the research and development group at the Federal Ministry of Defense of the Czech Republic and the Czech National Security Authority.

-Klíma authored the world's first on-the-fly encryption system, Windows 95 (98/NT/2000).
-As an ethical hacker, he successfully broke SSL protocol.

-He currently works in the digital security sector.
+In 2002, Vlastimil Klíma and Tomáš Rosa identified a significant vulnerability in the OpenPGP format regarding the protection of private signature keys.
+Their research showed that a lack of integrity protection on the private key structure could be exploited by an attacker.
+This eventually led to improvements in how PGP-compatible programs handle private key storage.

+In 2003, ethical hackers Klíma, Pokorný, and Rosa presented a sophisticated side-channel attack on SSL/TLS, often referred to as the "KPR attack".
+This had a major impact on strengthening the security of Internet communications.